solita/solita.github.com/_posts/2015-12-28-SQL-in-applications.md

 author: pkalliok
 title: Dynamic SQL in applications: how to handle dynamic WHERE clauses
 excerpt: >
+  The only way to make efficient SQL database queries is to somehow generate their code dynamically in your application.
 There is a very common need for dynamic SQL that textual SQL templates do *not* cover very well, or at all.
 That is the case where we want to have a varying number of WHERE conditions in a database query.
 tags:
 - programming
 - Clojure